patcain/ecrisp/stix/README.md

 * bots/infected:

   An encoding to notify another party that their IP Address is surely infected.
 * leakage/found_data:

   An encoding of discovered data that will become your next data breach.
+* malware/malware_email:

+  An encoding of malware receipt via email.
+* accounts/compromised:

+  An encoding of a compromised account notifiction.
+* accounts/fraud_try:

+  An encoding of an attempted fraud transaction.

 Other 'threats' will be forthcoming as they are discovered or suggested.